tlee753/tlee753.github.io/_pages/vape.md

 <br>

 ### Background Research
 It wouldn't problem solving if I didn't start with researching what we do and do not already know.
-The two major operational venutian missions to analyze are the HAVOC (High Altitude Venus Operational Concept) created by NASA and the balloons flown on Venus by the Soviets during the space race.
+The two major operational Venusian missions to analyze are the HAVOC (High Altitude Venus Operational Concept) created by NASA and the balloons flown on Venus by the Soviets during the space race.

 #### HAVOC
 NASA Goddard's proposal involves a two phase approach.
-First, a steerable robotic blimp makes its way to the Venusian atmosphere with a largely scientific payload to study the environmental conditions and prepare for the next phase which is sending humans into a much larger blimp.
-From here, the decision on a permanent presence on our sister planet can be thoroughly evaluated.
+First, a steerable robotic blimp makes its way to the Venusian atmosphere with a largely scientific payload to study the environmental conditions and prepare for the next phase which is sending humans in a much larger blimp.
+From here, the decision on colonization of our sister planet can be thoroughly evaluated.

 ![HAVOC](/assets/img/portfolio/vape/havoc.png)
 <br>